Montjoie75/TMDB--search-app/README.md

 # TMDB--search-app

-A small application that enables user to look for movies.
+A small application that enables users to search for movies.

 Used API: The Movie Database (TMDB).